JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 #### Usage example

 ```
-DIM cws AS CWSTR = AfxStrParse("one,two,three", 2)   ' Returns "two"
+DIM dws AS DWSTRING = AfxStrParse("one,two,three", 2)   ' Returns "two"
-DIM cws AS CWSTR = AfxStrParse("one;two,three", 1, ";")   ' Returns "one"
+DIM dws AS DWSTRING = AfxStrParse("one;two,three", 1, ";")   ' Returns "one"
 ```
 ---